 Personal injury cases are filed for various reasons.
 If a person is injured at work, slip and fall are involved in a motor vehicle accident or even in a physical altercation, he or she can file a suit against the other party or entity involved.

 Negligence is a key component in any personal injury case.
-Under Florida law, negligence is failing to exercise the degree of reasonable care expected of someone in order to minimize the risk of harm to another person.
+Under Florida law, negligence is failing to exercise the degree of reasonable care expected of someone to minimize the risk of harm to another person.

 It is up to our team of highly skilled attorneys to prove that the defendant was indeed negligent in your personal injury case.